Is Distilling Alcohol A Chemical Change

 Alcohols are a class of organic molecules that contain a hydroxyl group (OH) attached to a saturated carbon atom.
 When alcohols undergo chemical changes, they can be transformed into a number of different compounds, each with its own unique properties.
 For example, when an alcohol is oxidized, it is converted into an aldehyde or ketone.
 Aldehydes tend to be more volatile and have a higher boiling point than the original alcohol, while ketones tend to be less volatile and have lower boiling points.
 Additionally, oxidation of an alcohol can result in the formation of an ester, which has a distinctive odor and lower volatility than the original alcohol.

-See also Is Distilled Water Polar
+See also How To Make Distilled Water For Drinking

 The addition of an acid or base can also lead to changes in the properties of an alcohol.
 For instance, the addition of hydrochloric acid to ethanol will produce ethyl chloride (or chloroethane), which has much lower volatility than ethanol and will form an insoluble layer on top of water.
 On the other hand, if sodium hydroxide is added to ethanol it will produce sodium ethoxide, which has much higher solubility in water